salazkin/promise-utils/README.md

 ## Tween

 A simple tween that resolves as a promise.
 Tweens a value from `0` to `1` over a specified duration.
-Can be skipped using an optional flag.
+Can be canceled using an AbortSignal.

 ### Example